 The Guaranteed Rochester Accelerated Degree in Education (GRADE) program is a five-year BA/BS + MSEd program for students interested in becoming educators.
 If admitted, you enter the University with an assurance of admission to the Margaret Warner Graduate School of Education and Human Development (part of Rochester’s main academic campus).

-The program offers you a quality liberal arts education and prepare you to become an educator.
-After completing your undergraduate coursework, you are expected to complete fifteen months of study at the Warner School (summer, fall, spring, and summer).
-For the master’s program, you can specialize in counseling, higher education, or elementary or secondary education, with the option of additional certification in special education, literacy, TESOL, urban teaching and leadership, or online teaching and learning.
+The program offers a quality liberal arts education and prepares students to become educators.
+After completing undergraduate coursework, students may be eligible to complete their primary program in fifteen months* of study at the Warner School (summer, fall, spring, and summer).
+For the master’s program, students can specialize in counseling, human development, applied behavior analysis, educational policy, higher education, online teaching, program evaluation, or teaching and curriculum, including elementary or secondary education, with the option of additional certification in special education, literacy, TESOL, urban teaching and leadership, or online teaching and learning.
+Students may choose any undergraduate major, but should include MSEd preparatory classes as required by New York State Certification guidelines.